 Library and office

 The Norwegian Genealogical Society (NSF) has its offices in Øvre Slottsgate 2B in Oslo.
 Here you will find the Association's extensive collection of books with family-related literature, “bygdebøker” (local history books) and manuals.
 The Norwegian collection is large; there are a lot of books from other Nordic countries, and also some literature from the rest of the world, mainly Europe.
-The library is open to everyone on Thursdays from 5 pm to 8 pm and Saturdays from 10 am to 2 pm, and experienced members of the Association will help finding the material you want.
+The library is open to everyone on Saturdays from 10 am to 2 pm, and experienced members of the Association will help finding the material you want.
 During the summer vacation and Christmas and Easter holidays the library is closed.

 Projects and workshops